Garden soils can be silt, sandy or clay based. (There are other types of garden soil as well, but these are a good starting point)

 are normally referred to as being one of three basic 'soil structure' groups; Sandy soil, Clay soil and Loam..
 This is just the start, but it is a good starting point, for each of these groups tell us much about the garden soil, and what - if anything - needs to be done to improve it.

 The one thing above all I have personally found, is that encouraging a good earthworm population in your soil will improve all your other efforts hugely.
+This is admirably carried out by the use of sphagnum peat or other organic material.

-The easiest way to find which structure group your garden soil is in, is by testing it in an old coffee jar - take the label off as you will need to see through it.
+taking that a step further, the easiest way to find which structure group your garden soil is in, is by testing it in an old coffee jar - take the label off as you will need to see through it.
 (I'm sure that there are many other jars suited to this job; I happen to drink a lot of coffee!)

 This is a great way to get the kids involved - they can even do it for you!